Norwegian companies have been less than successful at developing software abroad. But there are scientific answers to the challenge.

 In Norway, so-called ‘agile software development’ is here to stay.
 Daily meetings, small teams, flexibility and close contact with clients have all resulted in major improvements, but there is currently no widely established approach to global software development.

 This is why ICT researchers at SINTEF have developed new methods tailored to the demands of global software development.
-The SMIGLO project, involving the companies DNV-GL, Storebrand and Fara, has been set up for this purpose.

 Effective development means a competitive advantage

-The three companies supply software products to demanding clients outside Norway, and software development on a global scale is crucial to their future success in these markets.
+Several companies supply software products to demanding clients outside Norway, and software development on a global scale is crucial to their future success in these markets.

 “There’s no doubt that an effective development approach will be an important competitive advantage”, say Moe and his colleague Torgeir Dingsøyr.
-“All these companies have agile development systems in place in Norway and have started to test them globally, but getting them to work on the international stage is a demanding task.
+“Some companies have agile development systems in place in Norway and have started to test them globally, but getting them to work on the international stage is a demanding task.
 Factors such as socio-cultural differences, geographical distances and working across time zones all present major challenges”, they say.

 The three SINTEF researchers have been travelling around the world observing how teams work, talking to employees, and organising group processes.